NURS FPX 6218 Assessment 1 Proposing Evidence-Based Change

 Addressing Current Challenges

-Such challenges instigate worst health, higher prevalence of preventable diseases, and financial burdens on individuals and the state government.
+Such challenges instigate worse health, higher prevalence of preventable diseases, and financial burdens on individuals and the state government.

-Many of these problems stem from the current fragmented health care system in Texas, which consists of many private insurance companies, Medicaid, and fairly limited available safety net.
+Many of these problems stem from the current fragmented healthcare system in Texas, which consists of many private insurance companies, Medicaid, and a fairly limited available safety net.

 This leads to the violation of the patients’ rights given access to optimal healthcare by receiving care only when the situation worsens, seeking unnecessary emergency care, and facing monetary challenges due to medical costs.